 Her income sagged.
 She took out a loan so she could afford to keep paying her team.
 She felt lifeless, drained in every possible way.

-Her boyfriend began complaining that their sex life wasn’t what it used to be.
+Her partner began complaining that their sex life wasn’t what it used to be.

 They eventually broke up.